Chicago Coronavirus Patient Infected Spouse in 1st Human-to-Human Case in US: CDC

 The man's wife first contracted the virus after she traveled to Wuhan, China - the epicenter of a recent outbreak.
 She returned to the U.S. on Jan.
 13 and later started experiencing symptoms including a fever and shortness of breath.
 She was listed in good condition at a Hoffman Estates hospital and remains stable, according to the Illinois Department of Public Health.

-She had "very limited movement outside her home" following her return from China, public health officials said, and did not take public transit or attend any large gatherings.
+She had "very limited movement outside her home" following her return from China, public health officials said, and neither her nor her husband have taken public transit or attended any large gatherings while showing symptoms.

 "This may be concerning, but based on what we know now, our assessment remains that the immediate risk to the American public is low," said Robert Redfield with the CDC.